Klas05/1DV610-L2/README.md

 Repository for the second laboration in LNU's course 1dv610.
 This repository will contain a npm package for generating qr codes.

-Due to time limitation and complexity this package cannot generate scannable qr codes at the moment.
-The missing component for this is error correction which would require advanced mathematics or use of an external library which was not allowed for this laboration.
+~~Due to time limitation and complexity this package cannot generate scannable qr codes at the moment.
+The missing component for this is error correction which would require advanced mathematics or use of an external library which was not allowed for this laboration.~~

+**Update:** Error correction has now been implemented using the external `reedsolomon` library, making the generated QR codes scannable.

 ## Installation